funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Just Random Teleport:
   /rtp - Teleports the player to a random location within a 100k block radius of spawn

+-Just Home
+  /sethome to set your home position /home to teleport to home

 -Rising Sun:
   When a new player joins for the first time, the in game calendar advances to 8:00 AM